Park Ridge, New Jersey: Economy

 The Hertz Corporation, a car rental company, had been headquartered in Park Ridge and was the borough's largest single taxpayer.
-On May 7, 2013, Hertz announced that the firm was moving their corporate HQ to Estero, Florida and would keep certain operations in Park Ridge.
+On May 7, 2013, Hertz announced that the firm was moving their corporate HQ to Estero, Florida, and would keep certain operations in Park Ridge.

-Sony Corporation of America maintains an R&D and engineering facility in Park Ridge.
+Sony Corporation of America moved its R&D and engineering facility out of Park Ridge in 2015 when it sold the building to Paramus-based Hornrock Properties.

 Government

 Local government

-Park Ridge is governed under the Borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
+Park Ridge is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of a mayor and a borough council with all positions elected at-large on a partisan basis as part of the November general election.
 A mayor is elected directly by the voters to a four-year term of office.
-The borough council is comprised of six members, who are elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
+The borough council includes six members, who are elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Park Ridge is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

 As of 2023, the mayor of the Borough of Park Ridge is Democrat Keith Misciagna, whose term of office ends December 31, 2023.
 Members of the Park Ridge Borough Council are Council President William Fenwick (R, 2023), Matthew J. Capilli (D, 2024), John M. Cozzi (R, 2023), John P. Ferguson (D, 2024), Bruce Goldsmith (R, 2025) and Greg C. Hoffman (R, 2025).

 In May 2017, the council selected Keith Misciagna to fill the vacant mayoral seat, following the resignation of Terry Maguire the previous month in the face of criticism of the way he had dealt with suits over affordable housing in the borough.
 In turn, the council selected Michael Mintz from a list of three candidates nominated by the Democratic municipal committee to fill Misciagna's vacant council seat that expired in December 2017.

-In February 2016, the Borough Council selected Donna Szot from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2016 that had become vacant following the resignation of Ryan Cangialosi the previous month.
+In February 2016, the borough council selected Donna Szot from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2016 that had become vacant following the resignation of Ryan Cangialosi the previous month.